-The major limitation of Python for data science stack is the lack of native support and vanilla code in dealing with relational data.
-This flaw is overcome by pandas, which is an open source and flexible data manipulation tool, built on-top of NumPy and supports relational data.
-It provides two major data structures – one, a homogenous one dimensional Series and two, a heterogeneous and two dimensional, labelled data structure called DataFrame.
+The major limitation of Python for the data science stack is the lack of native support and vanilla code in dealing with relational data.
+This flaw is overcome by pandas, an open-source and flexible data manipulation tool built on top of NumPy and supports relational data.
+It provides two major data structures – one, a homogenous dimensional Series, and two, a heterogeneous and two dimensional, labeled data structure called DataFrame.

-All the data manipulation and EDA tasks can be accomplished by pandas.
+Pandas can accomplish all the data manipulation and EDA tasks.
 Some of the important tasks in pandas are –

 - Data importing using its pd.read_xxxx() function